SuperKam91/twentyoneflow/README.md

 Note however that one must ensure that all the required packages are installed by running `pip install -r requirements.txt` from the root the directory.

+Alternatively, one can run

+`python setup.py install`

+or

-Alternatively, one can run `python setup.py install` or `pip install .` from the root of the repo to install the base requirements (i.e. those in `requirements.txt`) as well as the `twentyoneflow` package.
+`pip install .`

+from the root of the repo to install the base requirements (i.e. those in `requirements.txt`) as well as the `twentyoneflow` package.

-If the previous method doesn't work, first run `python setup.py bdist_wheel` followed by `python -m pip install dist/<whl fle name>.whl` where <wheel file name> will depend on the version of `python` used when running `setup.py` and the version number contained within the file.
+If the previous method doesn't work, first run `python setup.py bdist_wheel` followed by `python -m pip install dist/<wheel file name>.whl` where `<wheel file name>` will depend on the version of `python` used when running `setup.py` and the version number contained within the file.

 ## Contributing to the `twentyoneflow` package